RiverMatsumoto/ICSpark-Mentor-Project/README.md

    1. This requires editing HTML, CSS, and JS files
 2. Add a new functionality to your animal besides playing their noise.
    1. This requires adding a button to the HTML and then hooking up that button to a new function on your animal similar to how it is set up currently with the play noise button.
+3. Play around with the css and decorate it however you want!